crazywooooorm/Casual/Data_Structure_and_Algorithms/Data_Structures/README.md

 * Tree traversal:
   * DFS (depth-first): in-order (left, node, right), pre-order (node, left, right), post-order (left, right, node)
   * BFS (breadth-first)

+# Dynamic Arrays and Amortized Analysis
+* Not like static array, dynamic arrays can be resized.
+List in python is dynamic array.
+* Although dynamic array can be resized, the capacity and the actual size might be different, so some space is wasted.
+* For different actions in dynamic array:
+  * push, pop, set: O(1)
+  * PushBack: when there is capacity then it's O(1), but when we need more capacity, we create a new array with more space, then copy the old elements and paste into new array, this process is O(n)
+  * Remove: when we remove an element, all the elements after that needs to be assigned a new index, this process can be O(n)

+# Priority Queues and Disjoint Sets
+* Binary max heap is a binary tree where value of each node is at least the values of its children.
+* Complete binary tree is defined as a binary tree with all levels filled except possibly the last one which is filled from left to right.
+The height of binary tree is most O(logn), which minimizes the complexity for a given number of elements.